skarllot/docker-centos/README.md

 docker-centos
 =============

-Keep track of lastest CentOS release
+Keep track of lastest CentOS release on top of official centos base image.